dfinity/wg-identity-authentication/topics/icrc_31_get_principals.md

 1. The relying party sends a `icrc31_get_principals` request to the signer.
 2. Upon receiving the message, the signer first checks if it can process the message.
-    - If the request version is not supported by the signer, the signer sends a response with an error back to the relying party.
     - If the relying party has not been granted the permission to invoke the method for the specified principal, the signer sends a response with an error back to the relying party.
-3. The signer may ask the user to select which identities to share with the relying party
+3. The signer asks the user to select which identities to share with the relying party.
-    - This step may be skipped if the identities have been selected before on the active session.
+    - If the user has already selected identities on the current session before, the signer may preselect them.
+User interaction must not be skipped as this method is used by relying parties to prompt the user to update / change the selection.
 4. The signer sends a response to the relying party with the list of principals corresponding to the selected identities.

 ```mermaid